cityofEmbera/shadowVPN/README.md

 ShadowVPN
 =========
 Can be ran in TCP mode or UDP mode.

+#### TCP mode
-When running on TCP mode, the program will send packets with forged TCP header.
+When running in TCP mode, the program will send packets with forged TCP header.

 **Caveat:**
  - Because the program sends SYN/ACK packets with payloads without establishing TCP connection in this mode, some VPS providers may treat this behavior as DDoS attacks.
- - You cannot use it in conjunction with shadowvpn built from master branch.
+ - You cannot use it in conjunction with shadowvpn that built from master branch.

+#### UDP mode
-When running on UDP mode, the program will send and receive packets with raw udp header.
+When running in UDP mode, the program will send and receive packets with raw udp header.

 [![Build Status]][Travis CI]